hxn6770-2k/travlr_getaways_mean_project/README.md

 ## 🙌 Acknowledgments

-This project structure and build pipeline reflect common industry best practices for full-stack development.
-Ideal for beginners and intermediate developers aiming to understand end-to-end workflows in modern web applications.
+This project follows modern, scalable patterns commonly used in industry environments.
+It's an excellent learning and launching point for developers exploring full-stack web application architecture with real-world practices.

 ---